RichardPorter/Floaty-Batch32/README.txt

 To load a number into var_name: call convert load_fp x.y var_name

+x and y must both be less than or equal to 2^31

 mpy, add, and div are all called as:

 call operate operator arg_a_val arg_b_val var_name